Renewable energies

 • Worldwide import and export via the ports of Hamburg, Rostock with Carterminal, Wismar and Sassnitz/Mukran

-• Daily ferry connections to Scandinavia and the Baltic States
+• Daily ferry connections to Scandinavia and the Baltic states

-400 companies in the industry
+400 energetic companies

 • Apex Energy

 APEX has developed and built Europe's largest grid-connected hydrogen plant at the company's Rostock/Laage site.
 It is a fully operational power-to-hydrogen and power-to-power reference plant with an electrolysis capacity of 2 MW.
-The automotive ...

 Learn more